Probabilistic models, compressible interactions, and neural coding: Iterated compression

 where again the mapping is chosen to maximize the mutual information $I(\sigma_0 ; \tilde\sigma_1^{(2)})$.
 We can keep iterating,

 always with the same principle of choosing the compression that maximizes the mutual information with $\sigma_0$.
+Note that in our initial compression $\{\sigma_{\rm j}\} \rightarrow \tilde\sigma^{(1)}$, we chose $K=8$ cells and hence $256$ states.
+In the second step, Eq (\ref{step2}), we start with $M^2 \sim 256$ states again, which means that we have the same high level of control over sampling problems.
+At the third step, Eq (\ref{step3}), we start with somewhat more states, but still sampling is under control, and successive coarse--graining steps are entropically comparable.

-It is not surprising that successive stages of compression or coarse graining require more states to capture all the available mutual information, as shown in Fig \ref{F5_CG}a.
+It is not surprising that successive stages of compression or coarse--graining require more states to capture all the available mutual information (Fig \ref{F5_CG}a).
 What is surprising is that the minimal number of states $M^*$ seems to grow linearly rather than exponentially as we proceed through multiple stages, as seen in Fig \ref{F5_CG}b.
 After three stages, we are describing the interactions of $\sigma_0$ with 32 other cells using only $M^*_3 = 32$ states.
 The linear growth of $M^*$ with the number of neurons is explicit evidence that we have tamed the combinatorial explosion, combining the compressibility of interactions with an RG--inspired iteration scheme.
 The scaling of $M^*$ is what we might expect in a model with pairwise interactions, or if single neurons coupled only to the total activity of other neurons, but neither of these simplifications is correct.
-Rather than digging into the details of the compressed states, which will be different for every group of cells, we can ask about the amount of information that we identify as shared between single neurons and their most informative partners, $I(\sigma_0;\tilde \sigma )$.
-Since the neurons we are analyzing are the output neurons of the retina, a natural comparison is between this information and the information that individual neurons carry about the visual stimulus, $I(\sigma_0; {\mathbf s})$.
-The experiments in Ref \cite{tkacik+al_14} include repeated presentations of the same movie, so we can estimate $I(\sigma_0 ; {\mathbf s})$ directly without any assumptions about which features of the visual stimulus are being encoded, following \cite{strong+al_98}.

-Figure \ref{I_compare} shows that as we consider larger groups of neurons, the information that single neurons share with the network, $I(\sigma_0;\tilde \sigma )$, approaches the information that these neurons carry about the visual stimulus, $I(\sigma_0; {\mathbf s})$, reaching equality within (small) error bars.
-This has a surprising consequence for our understanding of neural coding.
-The $K$ neurons that go into defining $\tilde \sigma$ carry some information about the visual stimulus, $I(\{\sigma_{\rm j}\}; {\mathbf s})$, and adding the extra neuron $\sigma_0$ provides additional information